8888 Uprising

-Since 1962, the Burma Socialist Programme Party had ruled the country as a totalitarian one-party state, headed by General Ne Win.
+Since the 1962 military coup, the Burma Socialist Programme Party had ruled the country as a totalitarian one-party state, headed by General Ne Win.
 Under the government agenda, called the Burmese Way to Socialism, which involved economic isolation and the strengthening of the military, Burma became one of the world's most impoverished countries.
 Many firms in the formal sector of the economy were nationalised, and the government combined Soviet-style central planning with Buddhist and traditional beliefs and superstition.

 The 8888 uprising was started by students in Yangon (Rangoon) on 8 August 1988.
 Student protests spread throughout the country.
 Hundreds of thousands of monks, children, university students, housewives, doctors and common people protested against the government.
-The uprising ended on 18 September after a bloody military coup by the State Law and Order Restoration Council (SLORC).
+The uprising ended on 18 September after a bloody military coup by the State Law and Order Restoration Council.
 Thousands of deaths have been attributed to the military during this uprising, while authorities in Burma put the figure at around 350 people killed.

 During the crisis, Aung San Suu Kyi emerged as a national icon.
 When the military junta arranged an election in 1990, her party, the National League for Democracy, won 81% of the seats in the government (392 out of 492).
 However, the military junta refused to recognise the results and continued to rule the country as the State Law and Order Restoration Council.
 Aung San Suu Kyi was also placed under house arrest.
 The State Law and Order Restoration Council would be a cosmetic change from the Burma Socialist Programme Party.
 Suu Kyi's house arrest was lifted in 2010, when worldwide attention for her peaked again during the making of the biographical film The Lady.
-The Tatmadaw again seized control of the country in the 2021 Myanmar coup d'état, which began with the imprisonment of then State Councillor Aung San Suu Kyi.
+The Tatmadaw (Myanmar Armed Forces) again seized control of the country in the 2021 Myanmar coup d'état, which began with the imprisonment of then State Counsellor Aung San Suu Kyi.
 The coup has led to numerous protests and demonstrations against the military-led government.
 Activists have compared the current coup resistance movement to the 8888 Uprising.